Tootsie: Production

-In the 1970s, fashion company executive Charles Evans began filmmaking, following in the path of his brother Robert Evans, a successful actor, producer and studio executive, "because I enjoy movies very much.
+In the 1970s, fashion company executive Charles Evans began filmmaking, following in the path of his brother Robert Evans, the actor, producer and studio executive, "because I enjoy movies very much.
 I have the time to do it.
 And I believe if done wisely, it can be a profitable business."
-In the early 1970s, Don McGuire's Would I Lie to You?, a play about an unemployed male actor who cross-dresses in order to find jobs, was shopped around Hollywood for several years until it came to the attention of comedian and actor Buddy Hackett in 1978.
-Interested in playing the role of the talent agent, Hackett showed Evans the script, and Evans purchased an option on the play.
-Delays in the film's production forced Evans to renew the option, but in 1979, he cowrote a screenplay based on the play with director Dick Richards and screenwriter Bob Kaufman.
+In the early 1970s, Don McGuire's Would I Lie to You?, a play about an unemployed male actor who cross-dresses to find jobs, was shopped around Hollywood for years until it came to the attention of comedian and actor Buddy Hackett in 1978.
+Interested in playing the talent agent, Hackett showed Evans the script and Evans purchased an option on the play.
+Delays in the film's production forced Evans to renew the option, but in 1979, he co-wrote a screenplay based on the play with director Dick Richards and screenwriter Bob Kaufman.
+Initially, George Hamilton was to play the lead and serve as an executive producer.
+Other actors Evans considered for the role included Elliott Gould, Chevy Chase, and George Segal.
+When Evans, at his brother Robert's suggestion, proposed a rewrite, Kaufman left the project and Hamilton moved to another film, Zorro, The Gay Blade.
+The lead role was then offered to Peter Sellers and Michael Caine.
 A few months into the process, Richards shared the screenplay with Dustin Hoffman, his partner in a company that bought and developed film-development properties.
-Hoffman wanted complete creative control and Evans agreed to remove himself from screenwriting tasks, instead becoming a producer of the film, which was retitled Tootsie.
-Before Hoffman officially became involved, his role had been offered to Peter Sellers and Michael Caine.
+Hoffman wanted complete creative control and Evans agreed to remove himself from the screenwriting, instead becoming a producer.
+The film was retitled Tootsie at Hoffman's suggestion, as a tribute to his mother, who used to throw him in the air and ask, "How’s my Tootsie Wootsie?!"